hannaeko/bakasable/README.md

 For help with command line argument run `bakasable -h`.

-The parameters can also be passed to the program via a configuration file (located in `~/.config/Bakasable` on Linux):
+The parameters can also be passed to the program via a configuration file (located in `~/.config/Bakasable` on Linux).
+Example of configuration :

 ```ini
 [main]